Lakota people: Independence movement

-The Lakota are among tribal nations that have taken actions, participated in occupations, and proposed independence movements, particularly since the era of rising activism since the mid to late 20th century.
-They filed land claims against the federal government for what they defined as illegal taking of the Black Hills in the nineteenth century.
+The Lakota have participated in occupations, treaty‑rights actions, and sovereignty or independence movements since the rise of Indigenous activism in the mid‑ to late‑20th century.
+They also filed land claims against the federal government for what they defined as the illegal taking of the Black Hills in the nineteenth century, a position affirmed by the United States Supreme Court in 1980.

-In 1980, the Supreme Court ruled in their favor and decided in United States v.
-Sioux Nation of Indians to award US$122 million to eight bands of Sioux Indians as compensation for their Black Hills land claims.
-The Sioux have refused the money, because accepting the settlement would legally terminate their demands for return of the Black Hills.
-The money remains in a Bureau of Indian Affairs account, accruing compound interest.
-As of 2011, the account has grown to over $1 billion.
+In 1980, the Supreme Court ruled in their favor in United States v.
+Sioux Nation of Indians, awarding US$122 million to eight Sioux tribes as compensation for the Black Hills land seizure.
+The tribes refused the settlement because accepting it would legally terminate their claim to the Black Hills.
+The funds remain in a Bureau of Indian Affairs account, accruing interest; by 2011 the total exceeded $1 billion.